psf/pyperf/doc/api.rst

       loops.
 TextRunner will divide raw samples by ``loops x inner_loops`` (*loops* and *inner_loops* parameters).

-      :func:`perf.perf_counter` should be used to measure the elapsed time.
+      :func:`perf_counter` should be used to measure the elapsed time.

       To call ``sample_func()`` with keyword arguments, use ``functools.partial``.

-      Return a :class:`~perf.Benchmark` instance.
+      Return a :class:`Benchmark` instance.

    .. method:: parse_args(args=None)